 The Tree of the Knowledge of Good and Evil (Bad) represents the world of circumstance or consequences.

-Measured soul growth and obedience are straightforward, nothing had been denied to Adam and Eve.
+For Adam and Eve soul growth and the lessons of obedience seem straightforward.
+Nothing had been denied to Adam and Eve.
 Many good fruits were available, just as they are available to us today.
 There was plenty, even abundance.
+The Garden story points toward not struggling ‘to get’ since the abundance is available, but focused on receiving instead—you need not lust to get but rather embrace to garner the harvest.
 The quality of abundance is included in the story to point out God’s abundant nature toward His children.
-It points toward not struggling ‘to get’ since the abundance is available, but focused on receiving instead—you need not lust to receive but rather embrace to garner the harvest.

 Another issue of soul development points to timing, God’s timing, measured in His ‘Order of Events’ and for your benefit.
 To sow the seed of good timing (God’s timing) has altered more than one life for the better.
 You may ask, knock and seek, sow and then reap; regardless, there is timing to preparation and there is timing to experiences.
 This is a wisdom Adam and Eve did not possess; perhaps they were learning these fundamental lessons, but the disruption of the fallen Satan now intervenes.

 The foundation principles of the Way* that Jesus later teaches aim, in part, at smoothing periods of change or growth and being instructed through them.
-Much of the instruction is intended to emerge from the kingdom within and is intended to be posed within wisdom, not desire.
+Much of the instruction is intended to emerge from the kingdom within and is intended to be posed within wisdom, not desire, nor emotion.
 In contrast, the seduction is opportunistic, not necessarily measured nor prepared for, but a sudden intrusion forcing a consequential decision.
+In our life experiences many have faced such conundrums.

 *Belief-faith, love-forgiveness, knowledge-wisdom.

-This first effort in the garden is later mimicked when Satan tempts Jesus.
-Jesus’ response was to get the Good, rather than seek fulfillment of only Desire.
-Desire instead of direction and purpose, thence possessed by lust and out of the will of the spirit, and grasping, all lead to greed and ill-gotten acquisition, with no necessary counterbalance toward love or spiritual beauty.
+For example, this first effort in the garden is later mimicked when Satan tempts Jesus.
+Jesus’ response was to get the Good, rather than seek fulfillment of only Desire (Lk.
+4.1-13).
+Desire, instead of direction and purpose, thence possessed by lust and out of the will of the spirit, and grasping, all lead to greed and ill-gotten acquisition, with no necessary counterbalance toward love or spiritual beauty, or soul progression of any kind.
 Like Adam and Eve, a person may not always consider such things while entranced with glitter.
-The garden of enlightened understanding will be left behind and with it the intimate communion with God.
-Satan’s nature begins to show in the body of man.
+The garden of enlightened understanding will be left behind and with it the intimate communion with God—Satan’s nature begins to show in the body of man.

 *See, Pharisees.